Last Updated on

 Once we’d had our fill of tooth-gazing, it was time for a quintessential Singapore experience.
 No, not a Singapore Sling at Raffles, but a visit to a hawker centre.
 These no-frills food courts are packed with stalls selling all manner of savoury and sweet local food.
 We opted for popiah, a sort of soft spring roll filled with turnip, tofu, peanuts, bean sprouts and other vegetables, served with a sweet sauce, washed down with a sweet lime juice.

 Hawker centres are definitely the place to eat if you’re looking to try local dishes on a budget – our afternoon snack set us back just $2 each.
 Unlike the typically slick food courts in Singapore’s malls, however, hawker centres are usually a little rough around the edges, with fluorescent lighting, noisy chatter and strong scents all vying for your attention.

-Apart from its financial centre and its western-style modernity, Singapore is also famed for its retail opportunities.
+Apart from its financial centre and its Western-style modernity, Singapore is also famed for its retail opportunities.
 Shopaholics will certainly not be disappointed: it’s possible to walk around most of the city centre without even stepping out of an air-conditioned mall.
-And with different shopping centres catering to different genders and age groups, you’re sure to find what you’re looking for.
+And with different shopping centers catering to different genders and age groups, you’re sure to find what you’re looking for.